 The 10th Northern Ireland Allotment And Community Garden Forum

-The Federation of City Farms and Community Garden and our hosts Ards Borough Council would love to welcome you to the 10th Northern Ireland Allotment and Community Garden Forum - a free networking event for allotment and community garden organisers, including local speakers, discussions and site visits.
+The 10th Northern Ireland Allotment and Community Garden Forum - a free networking event for allotment and community garden organisers - was hosted by The Federation of City Farms and Community Garden and Ards Borough Council in April 2014.
+The event included local speakers, discussions and site visits.

 Twice a year, the Forum brings together a range of stakeholders from all over Northern Ireland and from the South too - councils and local authorities, government agencies, NGOs and allotment and community garden representatives.
 It's a chance for people to meet, share ideas, get to know each other, and find out what's going on around the country.